Guidonian hand: Theory

 The idea of the Guidonian hand is that each portion of the hand represents a specific note within the hexachord system, which spans nearly three octaves from "Γ ut" (that is, "Gamma ut") (the contraction of which is "Gamut", which can refer to the entire span) to "E la" (in other words, from the G at the bottom of the modern bass clef to the E at the top of the treble clef).
-The compound names combine the tone's pitch letter and up to three hexachordal syllables to indicate the functions of each note.
-These compound names were sometimes rendered with spaces between the pitch letter and the syllables, but in prose were also sometimes combined into one word, adding an "e" after the pitch letter if it was a consonant, yielding the names indicated in the chart below.
-Some of the compound names clarify the register (for example, C fa ut, C sol fa ut, and C sol fa indicate three different octaves of C), but there are also some names that repeat (for instance, the same name B mi appears in three different octaves).
+The compound names combine the tone's pitch letter and up to three hexachordal syllables to indicate each note's function.
+These compound names were sometimes rendered with spaces between the pitch letter and the syllables, but in prose were also sometimes combined into one word, adding an "e" after the pitch letter if it was a consonant, yielding the names in the chart below.
+Some of the compound names clarify the register (for example, C fa ut, C sol fa ut, and C sol fa indicate three different octaves of C), but some names repeat (for instance, the same name B mi appears in three different octaves).

-In teaching, an instructor would indicate a series of notes for their students to sing by pointing to them on their hand, similar to the system of hand signals sometimes used in conjunction with solfège.
+In teaching, an instructor would indicate a series of notes for their students to sing by pointing to them on their hand, as in the system of hand signals sometimes used in conjunction with solfège.
 Commonly, as in the example below, the notes of the gamut were mentally superimposed onto the joints and fingertips of the left hand.
 Thus "gamma ut" (two Gs below middle C) was the tip of the thumb, A ("A re") was the inside of the thumb knuckle, B ("B mi") was the joint at the base of the thumb, C ("C fa ut") was the joint at the base of the index finger, and so on, spiraling around the hand counterclockwise past middle C ("C sol fa ut") until the D a ninth above middle C ("D la sol") (the middle joint of the middle finger) and the E above that ("E la") (the back of that joint, the only note on the back of the hand) were reached.
-The exact position of the notes on the hand occasionally varies from source to source, so it can be argued that no one version is definitive.
+The exact position of the notes on the hand varies from source to source, so it can be argued that no version is definitive.

-This device allowed people to visualize where the half steps of the gamut were, and to visualize the interlocking positions of the hexachords (the names of which—ut re mi fa sol la—were taken from the hymn "Ut queant laxis").
+This device allowed people to visualize the half steps of the gamut and the interlocking positions of the hexachords (the names of which—ut re mi fa sol la—were taken from the hymn "Ut queant laxis").
 The Guidonian hand was reproduced in numerous medieval treatises.